adamsilver/fdpb/02-a-checkout-flow.md

 This shows that solely relying on completion time as a metric for success is dangerous.
 You should also look at how accurate people's orders are by checking how often items are returned.
 Ideally, you should use both metrics together.

 *(Note: as this is the final step in the flow, the button's text should be set to “Place order” or similar.
 Leaving it as “Continue” would mislead the user into thinking there is another step to complete.
-This will result in a lot of frustration and canceled orders.)*
+This is likely to result canceled orders.)*

 ### Visual Design

 Every piece of information gathered during checkout should be represented on the review page.
-Users shouldn't have to go back to check information—that would defeat the purpose of this page.
+Users shouldn't have to go back to check information — that would defeat the purpose of this page.
 Users should only need to go back if they spot a mistake.

 ![](.)

-Users can click *edit* to make amendments which is another advantage of using the One Thing Per Page pattern.
+Users can click *edit* to make amendments which is another advantage of using One Thing Per Page.
 As pages are small they will load fast; as each page has just one thing, making a change is simple.

 ![Flow diagram: Click edit, make a change, go back to summary](.)